MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/model-lifecycle-and-retirement.md

 Models in the model catalog are continually refreshed with newer and more capable models.
 As part of this process, model providers might deprecate and retire their older models, and you might need to update your applications to use a newer model.
 This document communicates information about the model lifecycle and deprecation timelines and explains how you're informed of model lifecycle stages.

+> [!IMPORTANT]
+> This article describes deprecation and retirement only for models that can be deployed to __serverless APIs__, not managed compute.
+To learn more about the differences between deployment to serverless APIs and managed computes, see [Model catalog and collections in Azure AI Foundry portal](../how-to/model-catalog-overview.md).

+> [!NOTE]
+> Azure OpenAI models in the model catalog are provided through Azure OpenAI Service.
+For information about Azure Open AI model deprecation and retirement, see the [Azure OpenAI service product documentation](/azure/ai-services/openai/concepts/model-retirements).

+## Model lifecycle stages

 Models in the model catalog belong to one of these stages:

 - Preview